 The Company has devoted substantial resources to growing its global presence.
-Today, the Company has capital markets operations in Canada, the US, the UK, Europe, Australia, China, Hong Kong, and Dubai.
+Today, the Company has capital markets operations in North America, the UK & Europe, Asia, Australia and the Middle East.
 These offices focus on providing services to the Company's corporate and institutional clients from the domestic and international communities.
-Given its capital markets expertise, combined with its capital markets strength in 9 countries, the Company remains in a favorable position to provide its clients with a wide array of international financing services and alternatives.
+Given its capital markets expertise, combined with its capital markets strength in 9 countries, the Company remains in a favourable position to provide its clients with a wide array of international financing services and alternatives.